2018 Nissan LeafEnlarge Photo

 Many others on the list are plug-in hybrids from luxury brands, including BMW, Mercedes-Benz, Porsche, and Volvo, that start at $50,000 or more.
 That's above the reach of the average car buyer.

 Holding back the market

 "The single biggest issue holding plug-in electric vehicles back at this point is lack of available product," said noted electric-car advocate Chelsea Sexton in 2014.

 "It's counter-intuitive, but it's true--even as there are many other challenges to address."

 And it's not clear that buyers who don't follow the market closely recognize the differences in availability among electric cars they may read about or see on television.

 Plug-in cars on sale today fall into roughly three groups--though there are exceptions and qualifiers for many of them.

-Volume or maybe specialty car
+Volume or specialty car?

 Sales of both cars are clustered in certain areas, though, so while dealers may have one car on the lot, the Leaf or Volt may not be a high-volume item for some dealers.
-In Plains states or locations with no incentives for plug-in cars, it may be viewed by dealers as a specialty car more akin to a GT-R or a Corvette than a volume car.

 Tesla Store Los Angeles [photo: Misha Bruk / MBH Architects]Enlarge Photo